yumin-jung/ID311-Final-Project/README.md

 ### Challenge
 - Lack of collaborative development experience.
   - Expressing what we want about codes in words was difficult.
+  - Distributing works among team members was not efficient initially.
 - Difficulty in communication between team members.
-  - Lack of uniformity among team members' codes
+  - Lack of uniformity among team members' codes.

 ### How to Overcome
-- Divided our tasks
+- Re-divided our tasks
   - Maker flow, Solver flow, Database, and CSS(design).
 - Set Development rules
   - In **commit messages**, **division of branch**, and **pull requests**
   - Try to understand others' codes and improve `communication quality`.
 - Using collaboration tools
-  - Figma, Miro, and Notion.
+  - Figma, Miro, and Notion for works other than development
-  - Fully understood what each member said by `visualizating screen` and `diagrams`.
+  - Fully understood what each member said by `visualizating screen(GUI)` and `diagrams`.

 ## Libraries & Frameworks